santosh/capitalizr/README.md

  * Unix/Linux
  * Python

-You will probably have Python installed if you are using Unix.
+You will probably have Python installed if you are using UNIX.

 ##How to Install:##
 Refer to [INSTALL](https://github.com/santosh/capitalizr.py/blob/master/INSTALL.md)